An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 \subsection{Nonclassicality in Multipoint Networks}

-A multipoint network consists of multiple senders and multiple receivers and may also contain intermediate processing devices, creating a complex causal structure.
+In this section, we apply our operational framework to obtain novel nonclassical behaviors in multipoint communication networks.{} A multipoint network consists of multiple senders and multiple receivers and may also contain intermediate processing devices, creating a complex causal structure.
 We consider the case where two senders $A_1$ and $A_2$ are given the inputs $x_1\in\Xmc_1$ and $x_2\in\Xmc_2$ respectively.
-After the information flows through the network, two independent receivers $M_1$ and $M_2$ output the values $y_1\in\Ymc_1$ and $y_2\in\Ymc_2$, respectively.
-Note that $M_i$ is used as a placeholder for nodes in the final network layer, which we refer to as the measurement layer.
-Although, we restrict ourselves to two senders and two receivers, there are a range of signaling configurations that can be considered (see Fig.~\ref{fig:multipoint_network_dags}).
-Note that the considered multipoint networks are not exhaustive, but serve as important examples.
+After the information flows through the network, two independent receivers output the values $y_1\in\Ymc_1$ and $y_2\in\Ymc_2$, respectively. {Note that $M_i$ is used as a placeholder for nodes in the final network layer, which we refer to as the measurement layer.} Although, we focus on networks with two senders and two receivers, we consider many underlying causal structures (see Fig.~\ref{fig:multipoint_network_dags}).

+In Section~\ref{section:multipoint_nonclassicality_witnesses}, we discuss how to utilize simulation games to efficiently derive related facet inequalities when standard facet enumeration techniques fail to scale.
+In Section~\ref{section:multipoint_violations}, we present quantum violations and noise robustness for numerous simulation games and related facet inequalities.
+Overall, we find that quantum communication is sufficient to achieve nonclassicality in all considered multisender networks where the strongest violations are found in multiaccess networks.
+Furthermore, we find that entanglement-assisted senders tend to have stronger violations than entanglement-assisted receivers. {}